 In 2014 the Tudor farming Project won the national Bayer/FACE award for innovative learning.
 Amazingly the ceremony was in the great hall at Lincoln Inn, London- the very same place that the Horrobyn land dispute was settled in William Horrobyn's favour!

-Our group has developed a great sense of comradeship researching and developing the project and a great delight at seeing what young people gain from the experience.
+Our group has developed a great sense of comradeship researching and developing projects and a great delight at seeing what young people gain from the experience.

-Thanks to all who have given so much to make this project fun!
+Thanks to all who have given so much to make these project fun!